A visit to the vet can be stressful for cats, and therefore stressful for you too!

 If your cat is showing signs of stress after their appointment, be sure to give them plenty of fuss and cuddles when you get home – if they want to, of course!
 We all know that cats can be strong minded and very independent, so don’t force them if they don’t want to.

-Are you a member of our Pet Health Club?
+Are you a member of our Pet Health for Life plan?

 For an affordable monthly fee your cat will receive all the benefits listed on our membership page.
 You can now even register online – sign up today!